Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 Completed making Coordinate immutable.

 Next we plan to change MarsRoverController so that it uses the new static functions and have the move function within the controller return the new coordinate.

 After that, then make Compass immutable.

+-- 2024-08-07

+Moved to using our Coordinate's static methods in Controller Moved 'move' method to Position as we feel it fits in there a bit more and reduces Feature Envy / Innapropriate Intimacy.
+(Previously doing position.compass.isX() a lot)